 - Backlinks: Are there toxic backlinks hindering your search performance?
 Is your link-building strategy meeting your link velocity needs?

 Work Toward Page-One Results with a Proven SEO Audit

-At Victorious, we’ve synthesized years of SEO knowledge into our 200+ Point SEO Audit service.
+At Victorious, we’ve synthesized years of SEO knowledge into our SEO Audit service.
 Our proven tactics have delivered for our customers time and again.
-If you’re ready to improve your site and drive more traffic to your most important pages, schedule a free SEO consultation to learn how an SEO audit can support your business objectives.
+If you’re ready to improve your site and drive more traffic to your most important pages, schedule a free SEO consultation to learn how an SEO audit combined with additional SEO services can support your business objectives.